Meituan Dianping (HKEX: 03690) invested $14 million in indoor delivery robot maker PuduTech on Wednesday as the sole investor.

 In addition to the indoor autonomous delivery, the investor Meituan had a business plan to drive the large-scale and commercial application of autonomous delivery in China and around the world, according to Puzhong Wang, the senior vice president of Meituan, in 2019.

 In January 2019 at CES 2019, Meituan announced in Las Vegas that it landed its first strategic partnerships outside China “aiming to develop a complete industry value chain for autonomous delivery.”

 “With the surging demand for food deliveries in China, Meituan is leveraging its platform and scale advantages to apply autonomous delivery technologies in its operations,” Wang said in a statement.

 Tech giant Meituan was added to the 50-year-old benchmark Hang Seng Index in May, together with Alibaba Group Holding Ltd., (NYSE: BABA; HKEX: 09988) and Xiaomi Corp.
 (HKEX: 01810) in Hong Kong.

-Meituan debuted on the Stock Exchange of Hong Kong in 2018, backed by Tencent Holdings Ltd. (HKEX: 0700), which committed $400 million in Meituan's IPO.
-Its offering price was HK$69 per share.
-On Thursday, shares in Meituan closed at a historic high of HK$179.40.
+Meituan went debut in Hong Kong in 2018, backed by Tencent Holdings Ltd. (HKEX: 0700), which committed $400 million in Meituan’s IPO.
+Its offering price of HK$69 per share.